LeonardoFerrisi/telepathic-polluck/README.md

-# telepathic-polluck - ONE AND ONLY ONE
+# *telepathic-polluck* - ONE AND ONLY ONE

 An exploration into pairing Creative Neural Networks with actual neural networks in the human brain using interpreted brain activity

 A build for applying telepathic-polluck to brainflow streams

-# Dependencies
+# Current Usage:

-- Numpy
+Use `run.py` in `main` to run a basic demo

-- OpenCV
+From terminal, navigate to root and enter:

-# Format
+    python main/run.py

-- Creative NeuralNet
+The console will begin loading.
+As of current only files can be loaded.
+Find the files in `data/` and copy their **FULL PATH** and past it into the console using:

-- Script that streams x seconds of data - saves it
+`<CTRL-SHIFT-V>`

-- Adapater Built using LSL script
+Hit `<ENTER>` and wait for the image to load into the directory of your choice or default if you so choose!